Substance Use

 7. Cold Symptoms

-Having the flu is more likely while withdrawing because of how hydrocodone affects your immune system, but these symptoms should pass after complete detoxing.
+Having the flu and a runny nose is more likely while withdrawing because of how hydrocodone affects your immune system, but these symptoms should pass after complete detoxing.
+Clammy skin will also occur, especially if there is a physical dependence.

 8. Loss of Appetite

-You’ll probably lose weight during this time which isn’t ideal, but you can regain that weight once things get back to normal again.
+You’ll probably lose weight during this time, which isn’t ideal, but you can regain that weight once things return to normal.
+Sometimes liver damage may occur, or other life-threatening diseases that affect internal organs.

 9. Difficulty Concentrating

-When in withdrawal, people will have difficulty focusing on anything and might feel ‘foggy’ all over, but there are ways around this, like exercising every day or taking short naps throughout the day if needed when not sleeping at night.
+When in withdrawal, people will have difficulty focusing on anything and might feel ‘foggy’ all over.
+However, there are ways around this, like exercising every day or taking short naps throughout the day if needed when not sleeping at night.
+This is where the central nervous system is affected.

 10. Increased Heart Rate